basecamp/bc3-api/sections/messages.md

 This endpoint will return `200 OK` with the current JSON representation of the message if the update was a success.
 See the [Get a message](#get-a-message) endpoint for more info on the payload.

+Subscribers are only replaced when you address them: omit both `subscriptions` and `notify` and a drafted message keeps its current subscribers; send either one to recompute the list.
+The creator and whoever makes the update are always on the list.
+Note that this differs from [creating a message](#create-a-message), where omitting `subscriptions` subscribes everyone on the project.

 ###### Example JSON Request

 ```json